-All of my alto and tenor mouthpieces are offered in both the finest German bar stock hard rubber and Orange Ultem.
+My alto mouthpieces are offered in both the finest German bar stock hard rubber and Orange Ultem.

 Category 2 All-around model: DADDY-O

 I consider this an incredible all-around focused sounding, straight ahead, classic alto piece.
 This alto piece is just SO much fun to play.

 “Daddy-O” alto mouthpiece: Highly versatile and flexible alto mouthpiece that produces sounds that range from sweet, warm, and colorful to modern with some nice brightness, great clarity, and punch.
 That’s why this is my all-around mouthpiece model.
 All the power necessary to lead a modern big band section through modern playing situations.
 Very versatile and classic sounding.
-This is not a “dark” mouthpiece by any means, as dark or stuffy is not what an alto mouthpiece should sound like to me.
-It should sing and ring, whether it’s warm or brighter!
-You can get all the classic alto vibes from this piece, but this has more power, clarity, brights, and freedom in the blow.
+An all-around mouthpiece like this should sing and ring, whether it’s warm or brighter!
+You can get all the classic alto vibes from this piece, but this has more power, clarity, and freedom in the blow.
 If you need even more aggressive, just go with the Showboat model.
 Its that simple a choice.
-Bird, Stitt, Hodges, Desmond, Art Pepper, Lou Donaldson, Phil Woods, Cannonball, Charles McPherson, and Dick Oats vibes are certainly all available with this Daddy-O, to name a few.
+Bird, Stitt, Hodges, Desmond, Art Pepper, Lou Donaldson, Phil Woods, Cannonball, Charles McPherson, and Dick Oats vibes are certainly all available with this Daddy-O, to name a few, but this will have more punch to the sound than the Alto madness model, and less than the Showboat model.
 As always, it depends on what the player brings.

 An amazing alto mouthpiece with a harmonic richness not found in more traditional designs.
 You can play as quiet as you want and as loud as you want and I designed it so it would not be as bright or punchy as the Showboat model can get, but still have lots of volume, killer altissimo, and more power available than most straight ahead alto players have experienced from the vintage models.
 For me, it’s so much more fun and satisfying to play than any vintage Meyer Bros and all the Category 1 vintage mouthpieces.
 This includes Brilhart, Selmer, Meyer, Otto Link, etc…), while keeping the tradition and classic alto sound associated with those pieces available.
 This piece can sing over a big band section or whisper as soft as you can.